 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Use the oral granules within 60 days after opening the bottle.

 If you will be taking hydrocortisone for a long time, it is very important that your doctor check you at regular visits for any unwanted effects that may be caused by hydrocortisone.
 Blood or urine tests may be needed to check for unwanted effects.

-Using too much of hydrocortisone or using it for a long time may increase your risk of having adrenal gland problems.
-Talk to your doctor right away if you have more than one of these symptoms while you are using hydrocortisone: blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.
+Using too much of hydrocortisone or using it for a long time may increase your risk of having adrenal gland problems (eg, Cushing's syndrome).
+Talk to your doctor right away if you have blurred vision, dizziness or fainting, a fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

 If you are using hydrocortisone for a long time, tell your doctor about any extra stress or anxiety in your life, including other health concerns and emotional stress.
 Your dose of hydrocortisone might need to be changed for a short time while you have extra stress.

 Hydrocortisone may cause you to get more infections than usual.
 Avoid people who are sick or have infections and wash your hands often.
 If you are exposed to chickenpox or measles, tell your doctor right away.
 If you start to have a fever, chills, sore throat, or any other sign of an infection, call your doctor right away.

 Check with your doctor right away if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
 These may be symptoms of eye or vision problems (eg, cataracts, glaucoma, central serous chorioretinopathy).
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).